korewaChino/Balatro-OSAgnostic/README.md

 # Balatro-OSAgnostic
-Bypass OS Checks in Balatro, Enable Steam API integration!
+This simple Lovely mod simply bypasses the OS check in Balatro, allowing Steamworks API integration in the game while running natively on Linux